 Waterford & South Tipperary Community Youth Service

-Applications are invited for the post of
+Applications are invited for the following part time post

 The Secretary, Waterford & South Tipperary Community Youth Service,

 Edmund Rice Youth & Community Multiplex, Manor Street, Waterford.